migdantas/migdantas.github.io/README.md

 ### What I worked on:

- - Creating the game concept and mechanics as well as emplementing the shooting and rotating mechanics.
+ - Creating the game concept and mechanics as well as implementing the shooting and rotating mechanics.

 ### Project Information: